 1 teaspoon cumin seeds

-- 2 dry red chillies broken into 1" bits
+- 2 dry red chilis broken into 1-inch bits

 1/2 teaspoon turmeric powder

 1/2 teaspoon raw mango powder (amchoor)

-- Chop off the stems on the spinach close to the roots and throw roots away.
-Wash the spinach very well under running water till absolutely clean.
+Chop off the stems on the spinach close to the roots, and throw the roots away.
+Wash the spinach very well under running water until absolutely clean.

-- Drain fully (use a salad spinner if necessary) and then chop coarsely.
-Keep aside.
+Drain fully (use a salad spinner if necessary), and then chop coarsely.
+Set aside.

-- Heat the oil in a deep pan on a medium flame.
-When hot, add the cumin seeds and cook till they stop spluttering.
-Now add the dry red chilli and allow to cook for 30 seconds or until darker.
+Heat the oil in a deep pan on a medium flame.
+When hot, add the cumin seeds, and cook until they stop spluttering.
+Now add the dry red chili, and allow to cook for 30 seconds or until darker.

 Add red chili powder, turmeric powder, raw mango powder, and salt to taste.
 Stir well to mix all ingredients.
-Cook for another 3-4 minutes and turn fire off.
+Cook for another 3 to 4 minutes and turn the heat off.